Vero1990/Vero1990/README.md

 - 👋 Hi, I’m @Vero1990
 - 👀 I’m interested in python programming.
-- 🌱 I’m currently learning how to code in python with Udemy online courses.
-I am a self learner, nothing can stops me from being better.
+- 🌱 I work as a automation tester with JS and Cypress.
 - 📫 My contact informations are veronikabadevova@gmail.com

 <!---